andreasabel/inCode/entry/introducing-the-backprop-library.md

          => (forall s.
 Reifies s W => BVar s a -> BVar s b) -> a -> a
 ```

-`evalBP` carries virtually zero performance overhead (about 4%) over writing
+`evalBP` comes with virtually zero performance overhead (about 4%) over writing
 your functions directly, so there's pretty much no harm in writing your entire
-application or library in `BVar`-based code. `gradBP` carries a some measurable
+application or library in `BVar`-based code.

-performance overhead over writing your gradient code "manually", but this
+`gradBP`, however, carries a some measurable performance overhead over writing
-heavily depends on exactly how complex the code you are backpropagating is.
-The
+your gradient code "manually", but this heavily depends on exactly how complex
-overhead comes from the building of the function call graph, but also
+the code you are backpropagating is.
+The overhead comes from the building of the
-potentially from the mechanical automatic differentiation process generating
+function call graph, but also potentially from the mechanical automatic
-different operations than what you might write by hand.
+differentiation process generating different operations than what you might
+write by hand.
+See the [README](https://github.com/mstksg/backprop) for a deeper
+analysis.

+As you might have noticed from the RankN type signature (the `forall s. ...`),
 *backprop* uses the RankN type trick that `Control.Monad.ST` and the
-*[ad](http://hackage.haskell.org/package/ad)* library does, for two reasons:
+*[ad](http://hackage.haskell.org/package/ad)* library does, for two purposes:

 1. The prevent leakage of variables from the function.
 You can't use `evalBP`
     to get a `BVar` out in the end, just like you can't use `runST` to get an
     `STRef` out in the end.
 The type system prevents these variables from
-    leaking out of the backprop world.
+    leaking out of the backprop/ST world.
 2. The `Reifies s W` constraint allows *backprop* to build a [Wengert
     Tape](https://dl.acm.org/citation.cfm?doid=355586.364791) of your
-    computation, which it uses internally to perform the backpropagation.
-(The
+    computation, which it uses internally to perform the reverse-mode automatic
-    `W` stands for Wengert).
+    differentiation (The `W` stands for Wengert).

 ### Discussion on Num

 Note that at the moment, `backprop` and `gradBP` (and `(^^.)` and most
 `BVar`-based operations) all require a `Num` instance on the things being
 backpropagated.

-This is an API decision that is a compromise between different options.
-Really,
+This is an API decision that is a compromise between different
-the only thing the library needs is `(+)`, `fromInteger 0`, and (for only the
-final result type) `fromIntegral 1`. `Num` is chosen because of how pervasive it
-already is in the Haskell ecosystem, but in theory, it is definitely a bit more
-powerful than needed.
+options, and the [README](https://github.com/mstksg/backprop) has a deeper
+discussion on this.

-Writing a `Num` instance for your types is pretty boilerplate if your type
+Writing a `Num` instance for your types is some manageable boilerplate if your
-derives Generic (so we can use
+type derives Generic (so we can use
 *[one-liner-instances](http://hackage.haskell.org/package/one-liner-instances)*),
 like we saw above with the `Num` instance for `Net`.

-In practice, too, requiring a `Num` instance means you can't directly
+However, requiring a `Num` instance means you can't directly backpropagate
-backpropagate tuples.
-This can be an issue because of how pervasive tuples are
+tuples.
+This can be an issue because of how pervasive tuples are used for
-used for currying/uncurrying, and also because automatically generated prisms
+currying/uncurrying, and also because automatically generated prisms use tuples
-use tuples for constructors with multiple fields.
+for constructors with multiple fields.

-The library exports some convenient tuples-with-Num-instances in
+To mitigate this issue, the library exports some convenient
-`Numeric.Backprop.Tuple`, and if you are writing an application, you can use the
+tuples-with-Num-instances in `Numeric.Backprop.Tuple`.
+If you are writing an
-orphan instances in
+application, you can use the orphan instances in
 *[NumInstances](https://hackage.haskell.org/package/NumInstances)*.

 ### Lifting your own functions

-Of course, this would all be useless unless you had a way to manipulate `BVar`s.
+Of course, all of this would be useless unless you had a way to manipulate
-The library provides the lens-based accessors/setters, but, more importantly, it
+`BVar`s.
+The library does provide lens-based accessors/setters, but, more
-gives `Num`, `Fractional`, and `Floating` instances for `BVar`s so you can
+importantly, it gives `Num`, `Fractional`, and `Floating` instances for `BVar`s
-manipulate a `BVar s a` just like an `a` using its numeric instances.
-We
+so you can manipulate a `BVar s a` just like an `a` using its numeric instances.
-leveraged this heavily by using `+`, `negate`, `log`, `/`, etc., and even going
+We leveraged this heavily by using `+`, `negate`, `log`, `/`, etc., and even
-as far as re-using our entire `logistic` definition because it only relied on
+going as far as re-using our entire `logistic` implementation because it only
-numeric operations.
+relied on numeric operations.

 However, for our domain-specific operations (like matrix multiplication, norms,
 and dot products), we needed to somehow lift those operations into
 *backprop*-land, to work with `BVar`s.

-This isn't something that normal users are expected to be able to do -- ideally,
+This isn't something that normal users should be expected to do -- ideally, this
-this would be done by library maintainers and authors, so that users can use
+would be done by library maintainers and authors, so that users can use their
-their types and operations with *backprop*.
-However, writing them is not magical
+types and operations with *backprop*.
+However, writing them is not magical -- it
--- it just requires providing the result and the gradient with respect to a
+just requires providing the result and the gradient with respect to a final
-final total derivative.
-Let's look at the implementation of `<.>`:
+total derivative.
+For example, let's look at the implementation of the lifted
+`<.>`:

 ``` {.haskell}
 import qualified Numeric.LinearAlgebra.Static as H